 We currently have eleven options for Freestyle Touring in Decatur!
 Please scan the QR Codes provided or click on the provided link and start your journey!

 First up is our Historic Sites!

 The Transfer House was built on Lincoln Square (Intersection of N/S Main Street and E/W Main Street) in 1896 to serve as Decatur’s main transfer point for City Electric Railway streetcars and Illinois Traction System interurban trains.

 Step back in time into a one room country school.
 Bethel School has a long history in Friends Creek Township.
 Visit this historic school for a glimpse into the world of education and daily life during the turn of the twentieth century.

 Walk into the past to an exciting place where the days before the Civil War live on.
 Homestead Prairie Farm is built around the Trobaugh-Good House located at Rock Springs Conservation Area.
-Now restored, you can explore rural life on the Grand Prairie of Illinois in 1860.
-It is listed on the National Register of Historic Places.

 Banker James Millikin built this stately brick mansion in 1876, the year of the United States centennial.
 The fully restored landmark is known for its woodwork, elegant fireplaces, plasterwork and etched and stained glass.
-The most dramatic feature of the home is the central staircase.
-This distinct home is truly one of Decatur’s most cherished landmarks.